 After Ricoh's official announcement of the M-mount expansion unit, I decided to buy one, although I had not intended to do so originally.
 Here are my first personal experiences with the lenses that I bought (or tried to buy).
-This page is devoted to the Leitz Elmar C f4/90mm lens.
+This page is devoted to the Leitz Elmar-C 90mm f/4 lens.

-In preparation of the M-mount expansion unit, I bought one lens and auctioned a second one in August 2011, a Voigtländer Super Wide Heliar f4.5/15mm, and a Leitz Elmar-C f4/90mm.
-Both were meant to extend the range of my two A12 units at the wide and tele ends.
+In preparation of the Ricoh GXR M-mount expansion unit, I bought one lens, a Voigtländer Super Wide Heliar 15mm f/4.5, and auctioned a second one in August 2011, a Leitz Elmar-C 90mm f/4.
+Both lenses were meant to extend the range of my two Ricoh GXR A12 units at the wide and tele ends.

-The Elmar-C, which I auctioned at ebay for a little more than 170 EUR (2642706 > built in 1973; source: Olypedia: Leica CL) was originally dedicated to the Leica CL and corresponds to a 135mm tele lens at the GXR.
-The Leica CL was manufactured for Leitz by Minolta in the 1980s.
-Minolta also sold an own version of this camera (Minolta CLE), even after Leitz had discontinued it.
-I read that the Elmar was the only Japanese lens that was manufactured in Germany...
+The Elmar-C, which I auctioned at Ebay for a little more than 170 EUR (2642706 > built in 1973; source: Olypedia: Leica CL and Leica Wiki) was originally dedicated to the Leica CL and corresponds to a 135 mm tele lens at the GXR.
+The Leica CL was manufactured for Leitz by Minolta in the 1970s (production era: 1972/3-1977; Version 11540).
+Minolta also sold its own, improved version of this camera, the Minolta CLE, after Leitz had discontinued the CL.
+I read that the Elmar was the only Japanese lens that was manufactured in Germany.

-Photos: Body with A12 M-mount expansion unit attached and Leitz Elmar C f4/90mm lens
+Photos: Body with A12 M-mount expansion unit attached and Leitz Elmar-C 90mm f/4 lens

 |Angle of view (35mm film)||27° diagonal|